Skip to main content

 How Do 7-Year ARM Mortgage Rates Work?

 A 7-year ARM begins with a fixed interest rate for the first seven years, giving borrowers predictable monthly payments during this initial period.
-This introductory rate is usually lower than a traditional 30-year fixed mortgage, which helps reduce upfront housing costs and improve early cash flow.
+This introductory rate is usually lower than a traditional 30-year fixed mortgage, which may reduce initial housing costs compared to some fixed-rate options, depending on the borrower’s loan structure.

 After the seven-year fixed phase ends, the loan shifts into its adjustable period, where the interest rate can change at set intervals for the remainder of the term.
 These adjustments are based on a market index-often tied to broader financial conditions-plus a margin added by the lender.
 Together, these determine the new rate whenever adjustments occur.
 Rate changes are also limited by caps, which restrict how much the interest rate can increase at each adjustment and over the life of the loan.